-- 12.2.1 Supervisors accept the money from the cashier for banking and takes responsibility for the money until banked.
-As results shortages reported by the bank will be accounted and paid for by the supervisor who prepared the banking.
-But where the Shortage is caused by a Stained/Dyed Note a Cashier should pay. - 12.2.2 The above principle as per 12.1 on cashier shortages will be applicable in terms of payments and disciplinary actions to be considered.
+- 12.2.1 Supervisors accept the money from the cashier for banking, and takes responsibility for the money until banked.
+As results shortages reported by the bank will be accounted and paid for by the supervisor who prepared the banking. - 12.2.2 The above principle as per 12.1 on cashier shortages will be applicable in terms of payments and disciplinary actions to be considered. - 12.2.3.

-12.2.3.
 All shortages identified by the bank, must be paid in by the supervisor, and all surpluses must be receipted in the vote number open for this purpose.
-Electronic shortages, like speed points not banked etcetera will be investigated for application of the recovery as recommended by the policy.